alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/NFL_Draft_Career_Length_Analysis.md

 Positions have been changed, combined and updated within excel before importing to SQL server management studio.
 Refer to cleaning notes [here](CLEANING_NOTES.md#) for a short summary of changes.

 We have round and college data, but we have no data on the numerous positions in the NFL.
-On average, which drafted position has the longest career?
+On average, which drafted position has the longest career when not drafted in the first round?

 ### Query 6: